CHEM-PHYS-X684/QuantumSoftware/Math Review.md

 ## Eigensystems
 - [Wikipedia](https://en.wikipedia.org/wiki/Eigendecomposition_of_a_matrix)

-Although any operator, $\hat{A}$,  can be multiplied against a vector, $\ket{v}$ to yield a new vector, $\ket{w}, often times one encounters the situation where the transformation of a vector by a matrix is particularly simple in that it only "scales" the vector by a number.
+Although any operator, $\hat{A}$,  can be multiplied against a vector, $\ket{v}$ to yield a new vector, $\ket{w}$, often times one encounters the situation where the transformation of a vector by a matrix is particularly simple in that it only "scales" the vector by a number.
 When this happens, we refer to the vector as an `eigenvector` of the operator, and the value by which the result is scaled is called the `eigenvalue`.
 In the following,

 $$
 \hat{A}\ket{v} = a_v\ket{v}